 In all three cases the visit included time with leading scrutiny members as well as staff.
-Appreciation is expressed for the valuable information and assistance provided to the OSCers by the representatives of the three Councils .
+Appreciation is expressed for the valuable information and assistance provided to the OSCers by the representatives of the three Councils.

-To aid comparison the response of the three Councils is set out below in tabular form, Table 1 refers.
+To aid comparison the response of the three Councils is set out below in Table 1.